 Connections to the grid

 The transmission system provides a pathway for power among interconnected power producers, or generators, and distribution companies, or load.
-American Transmission Co. actively coordinates with MISO and the interconnected entity to develop and implement both new interconnections and modifications to existing interconnections.
+ATC actively coordinates with MISO and the interconnected entity to develop and implement both new interconnections and modifications to existing interconnections.

 While MISO’s Tariff generator interconnection process may not specifically apply to modifications made to existing generators or associated interconnections, ATC requests that generator owners communicate with ATC for review of proposed modifications that are reasonably anticipated to impact the ATC transmission system by completing and attaching the form in an email to GIOANotices@atcllc.com.